myxp-lyp/Multimodality-in-Sentiment-analysis/README.md

 but paper pickle is the data pickle and mypickle is the data we process

-train_word is the word embedding by using Glove.6b and vector_trained.txt is the word embedding by using SSWE_{u} model
+train_word is the word embedding by using Glove.6b and vector_trained.txt is the word embedding by using $SSWE_{u}$ model

+All the citiation is in the report